What is in this leaflet

 - if you are taking thioridazine used to treat schizophrenia, or have taken thioridazine within the last 14 days.
 Once you stop taking PRILIGY you will need to wait 7 days before taking thioridazine.

 - if you are taking a selective serotonin reuptake inhibitor (SSRI), and certain other medicines and herbal products to treat depression or have taken these medicines within the last 14 days. (see Taking other medicines for examples of SSRIs and other medicines used to treat depression).
-Once you stop taking PRILIGY you will need to wait 7 days before taking an SSRI.
+Once you stop taking PRILIGY you will need to wait 7 days before taking these medications/herbal products.

 - if you are taking certain medicines to treat fungal infections or medicines to treat HIV (see Taking other medicines for examples of these medicines).